 Subject persons should consider whether a customer or its beneficial owner has been the subject of adverse reports linking him/her to crime (especially financial crimes) and/or terrorism.
+Subject persons are expected to consider how reliable these reports are on the basis of the quality and independence of their source/s, and how persistent these reports are.
 The absence of an arraignment or a conviction should not be automatically taken to mean that any adverse reports can be ignored.
-Subject persons are expected to consider how reliable these reports are on the basis of the quality and independence of their source/s, and how persistent these reports are.
+While acquittals should also be factored into when assessing one's reputation, subject persons should consider the reasons that led to the acquittal and whether such reasons dispel any concerns about the individual/entity involved.
+For example, if criminal proceedings were time barred, the court would have had no opportunity to actually pronounce itself on the charges and there may still be concerns on the customer or its beneficial owner